wout/lucky_svg_sprite/README.md

 *__📄️ Note:__ Yes, it's awkward, but it should be that way due to a [bug in Chrome](https://bugs.chromium.org/p/chromium/issues/detail?id=349175).
 If they are not at the top, or at least mounted before they are used, Chrome will not render the icons.
-However, there are fixes, but they are beyond the scope of this shard.*
+There are fixes, but they are beyond the scope of this shard.*

 This will mount the **default** icon set.
 Yes, that's right, you can create